 So you want to take up learning guitar but you’re unsure if you should be playing right or left handed?
 Take a read through this article to hopefully find the answer to this tricky question!

 I’m constantly wasting time correcting poor advice given by right handed players who think they know it all.
 It really is unbelievable the levels of sheer stupidity I see spouted by misinformed players.
 If you didn’t own a Porsche would you give advice to someone wanting to find out what it’s like to drive one?
 No, you certainly would not!
 The same principle applies to guitar.
 Right handed players are in no position to be giving advice about playing guitar left handed.

 So here we go, hopefully this will clear everything up once and for all.

 Should I Play Guitar Left Handed or Right Handed?

 This is a simple question that you can only answer yourself.
-Do not let anyone try and tell you that one way is better than another because they are in no way qualified to tell you this.
-Every person’s brain is configured differently and will enable you to perform various tasks in the most easy and efficient manner.
+Do not let anyone try and tell you that one way is better than another, because they are in no way qualified to tell you this.
+Every single person in this world is unique and will perform various tasks in the most easy and efficient manner for themselves.

 How Do I Discover What Is Best For Me?